paulwizviz/go-web/README.md

 # Overview

-This a template to help you scaffold a project for creating a native macOS, Linux, Windows and/or Container app powered by a combination of Web UI frameworks (ReactJS, Vue, etc) and Go framework.
+This a template to help you creating a native macOS, Linux, Windows and/or Container app powered by a combination of Web UI frameworks (ReactJS, Vue, etc) and Go framework.

-This is **NOT** a Go module or library.
+This project is **NOT** a Go module or library where you would `go get` packages fore inclusion into your project.
+You will need to create a scaffold to use it.
+The scafold is presented in a way to help you extend, modify or create new features.

+There is a sample app is primarily to demonstrates steps involve in building a functional apps.
+The sample app does **NOT** represent any specific use case but you can use it as a basis to build a fully functional production release or deployment.
+Or you can replace the sample app with equivalent implementation and project configurations.

+## How do I scaffold a project from this template?

+Click on the template button and follow the instructions from Github.

 ## What do I get out-of-the-box when I create a scaffold?